MengWoods/sign-pdf-with-transparent-background-signature/README.md

 ## Introduction

 The tool takes PDF and signature image inputs and output a signed PDF file.

 ![example result](./resource/introduction.png)

 In the picture above, you could see an example of the input photo and output result, the full signed PDF can be found from [files/example-pdf_signed.pdf](./files/example-pdf_signed.pdf):

+The motivation for creating this offline software is that most online signing websites have started to charge or limit the number of uses.
+The project allows you unlimited usage without any restrictions.
+After testing, the tool works well and can replace many online signing websites.
+If any problem is found in using, please submit an issue, and if you like it or feel it is helpful, please star the project.
+Thanks for your contributions.

 ## Requirements
 In Python 3.X environment, install dependencies with `pip install -r requirements.txt`.